dgparent/Second-Brain-Foundation/docs/03-architecture/tech-stack-update.md

 ## Executive Summary

-Based on comprehensive research, the Second Brain Foundation automation strategy has been updated from **n8n-primary** to a **Prefect-primary with optional n8n plugin** approach.
+Based on comprehensive research, the Second Brain Foundation automation strategy has been updated from **n8n-primary** to a **Prefect-primary with optional n8n module** approach.
 This change provides better alignment with the Python backend stack while preserving user customization flexibility.

 ---